Eliminating cervical cancer in Canada

 First Nations-, Inuit- and Métis-governed research and data systems

-To further support closing gaps in care, health system partners are prioritizing First Nations-, Inuit- and Métis-governed research and data systems and collaborating with First Nations, Inuit and Métis communities to co-design tailored solutions.
+To further support closing gaps in care, health system partners are prioritizing First Nations-, Inuit- and Métis-governed research and data systems and collaborating with First Nations, Inuit and Métis partners to co-design tailored solutions.

 Efforts are also needed to enhance linkages across cancer data and fill data gaps, including collecting data on equity identifiers, to better understand who experiences disparities.
 This reporting will provide actionable insights to support program improvement.